Church Interpreter Training Institute (CITI)

 Activities are implemented into the program to help the student gain confidence, develop fellowship and communicative skills in ASL.
 Some of our activities include the interpreting of worship services, joining in a Sign Choir and group engaging exercises.

-The Rev. S. R. Schumacher, Director of CITI, is also the Director of Deaf Ministry for Lutheran Friends of the Deaf (LFD), a member of the Mill Neck Family of Organizations.
-Prior to LFD, he served The Lutheran Church - Missouri Synod as a parish pastor for 22 years; including both Deaf and Hearing congregations and as a District Missionary to the Deaf.
+The Rev. S. R. Schumacher, Director of CITI, is also a Lutheran Church - Missouri Synod Missionary to Ghana, West Africa.
+In addition, he serves as Adjunct Professor of Deaf Ministry at Concordia Theological Seminary.
+Prior to serving in these positions, he served as Director of Deaf Ministry for Lutheran Friends of the Deaf (LFD), The Lutheran Church - Missouri Synod as a parish pastor for 22 years; including both Deaf and Hearing congregations and as a District Missionary to the Deaf.
 He received a Bachelor of Science from Central Missouri State University, a Master of Divinity from Concordia Theological Seminary, and is presently working on a Doctor of Ministry.
 While attending Concordia Theological Seminary he studied Deaf Ministry under The Rev. Dr. George Kraus, founder of the CITI program.
-Currently, he is teaching Deaf Ministry courses at Concordia Theological Seminary.
-He has been an ASL instructor and presenter for workshop on Deaf Ministry in the United States and abroad.
+He has been an ASL instructor and presenter for workshops on Deaf Ministry in the United States and abroad.

 Our graduates serve in a variety of settings depending upon their abilities and opportunities.
 These include: